 - Environment assessment process

 Abbot Point dredging and on-shore disposal proposals

 On 10 December 2013 the capital dredging of Abbot Point Terminals 0, 2 and 3 and offshore disposal of the resulting dredge material in the Great Barrier Reef Marine Park was approved subject to 41 strict conditions.

-These new proposals will align with the Australian Government's commitment to put into legislation a ban on the disposal of capital dredged material in the Great Barrier Reef Marine Park.
+Following that Economic Development Queensland submitted two additional on-shore disposal proposals for assessment that aligned with the Australian Government's commitment to put into legislation a ban on the disposal of capital dredged material in the Great Barrier Reef Marine Park.

-Links to further information on the status of the proposals
+Links to further information

 - Abbot Point Dredging and Onshore Placement of Dredged Material project (including all statutory decisions notices as well as statements of reasons for decisions and other relevant documents)